-- When using the covert event model type, the undetected failure rates (λ{SU} and λ{DU}) are typically the failure modes of interest. - When using the overt event mode type, the detected failure rates (λ{SD} and λ{DD}) are typically the failure modes of interest. - When using the constant event model it is commonly the case the total failure rate is of interest.
+• When using the Covert Event model type, the undetected failure rates ( $\lambda{SU}$ and $\lambda{DU}$ ) are typically the failure modes of interest.

+- When using the Overt Event mode type, the detected failure rates ( $\lambda{SD}$ and $\lambda{DD}$ ) are typically the failure modes of interest. - When using the Constant Event model, it is commonly the case that the total failure rate is of interest.
 In this case, all four failure modes would be included.

-Once the failure modes have been selected and the insert button has been clicked, a new event model will be generated with the title, description and failure rate populated from the selected library item on the failure rate library import form.
-From here, any additional properties required for the event model can be added as described in Section 2.10 of this manual.
+Once the failure modes have been selected and the Insert button has been clicked, a new event model will be generated with the title, description and failure rate populated from the selected library item on the Failure Rate Library Import form.
+If you wish to exit without saving, you may click the Cancel button.
+After inserting your event model from the Failure Rate Library, any additional properties required for the event model can be added as described in Section 2.10 of this manual.

-By Default, all user accounts have access to the Kenexis Standard Library.
+By default, all user accounts have access to the Kenexis Standard Library.
 This library contains a large collection of failure rate data for a variety of industrial control system components.
 The data in the Kenexis Standard library is maintained by Kenexis to ensure that the most current and accurate data is always available to KISS users.

-If the Kenexis Standard library does not contain a component that you need, your Arbor license also includes access to create your own custom failure rate libraries.
-When a custom failure rate library is created, data in that library will be available to all studies in any applicated which leverage the failure rate libraries including Arbor and Vertigo.
-With custom libraries you also have the option to grant library access to colleagues working on KISS.
-Libraries can be a powerful tool in ensuring that all members of a project team and applying accurate and consistent failure rate data.
+If the Kenexis Standard library does not contain a component that you need, your Arbor license also includes the ability for you to create your own custom failure rate libraries.
+When a custom failure rate library is created, data in that library will be available to all applicable studies in KISS that may utilize the failure rate libraries, including Arbor and Vertigo.
+Within custom libraries, you also have the option to grant library access to your colleagues working within the Kenexis Integrated Safety Suite.
+Libraries can be a powerful tool in ensuring that all members of a project team are applying accurate and consistent failure rate data.

-Instructions on creating and managing libraries is not contained in this manual.
+Instructions on creating and managing libraries are not contained in this manual.
 Libraries are part of the KISS Manager module of the Instrumented Safeguard Suite.
-Information on Libraries is contained in the KISS Manager User's Manual.
+Information on creating and managing libraries can be found in the KISS Manager User's Manual.

-2.12 Running The Calculations
+2.12 Running Calculations

-Calculations are performed by clicking the Run Calculations icon in the navigation tool bar.
+Calculations are performed by clicking the Run Calculations icon in the Navigation Toolbar.

+Signed in as Kenexis Staff of Kenexis 📃

+Study Dashboard

-KENEXIS ARBOR My First Arbor Study Signed in as Kenexis Staff of Kenexis 🖸 🎓 Study Dashboard Study Overview Results Overview Study Name My First Arbor Study Project Number 123:456 Top Gate Unavailability 1.0E-2 Top Gate Frequency 1.0E+5
+Study Overview Results Overview

+Study Name [My First Arbor Study Project Number [123,456 Time I taile [Moure Top Gate Unavailability 1.0E-2 Top Gate Frequency 1.0E+5

-When changes are made to gates, events or event models the existing calculations will often be invalidated requiring that calculations be performed.
+When changes are made to gates, events or event models the existing calculations will often be invalidated, requiring calculations to be performed.
 Calculations in Arbor typically run quickly, in under 5 seconds.
 However, there is no limit to the size of a fault tree in Arbor and very large event trees will cause calculation times to grow exponentially.
 For this reason, calculations are not performed automatically after any change that would invalidate the top gate results.
-Before reporting results, the run calculations button should always be clicked to ensure that the state of the results are current.
+Before reporting results, the Run Calculations button should always be clicked to ensure that the state of the results is current.

-In addition to the navigation toolbar button, when working on the fault tree interface, calculations can also be run by using the hotkey combination (ctrl + enter) while the main workspace is in focus.
-The fault tree interface will generate user messages confirming the completion of calculations in the lower left corner of the window.
-As shown below.
+In addition to the Run Calculations button on the Navigation Toolbar, while working on the fault tree interface, calculations can be run by using the hotkey combination (Ctrl + Enter) while the main workspace is in focus.
+The fault tree interface will generate user messages confirming the completion of calculations in the lower left corner of the window, as shown below:

-When working from any other page in Arbor, running the calculations will cause the page to reload, refreshing the data on the page.
+When working from any other page in Arbor, running calculations will cause the page to reload, refreshing the data on the page.